Akash2707/sp19-281-the-a-team/AWS EKS documentation.md

   - Here we will allow EKS so that it will manage the clusters in our behalf and then Click : Next Permissions
   - Choose Next : Tags
   - Next : Review
-  - We can enter a unique name for our role, such as eksService role and then Create role.
+  - We can enter a unique name for our role, such as eksServiceRole and then Create role.

 * #### Now we will VPC for our cluster: